 happy couple on wedding day

-In any relationship, marriage or otherwise, there will always be moments when difficult decisions have to be made between two parties.
+In any relationship, whether marriage or otherwise, there will always be moments when difficult decisions must be made between two parties.
 But when marriage and mercy collide, the result can be a truly unique and powerful bond.
-Mercy, as defined by Merriam-Webster, is “compassion or forbearance shown especially to an offender or to one subject to one’s power; also: lenient or compassionate treatment”.
-Marriage is a sacred union between two people, often with a strong commitment to love and support each other.
+Mercy, as defined by Merriam-Webster, is “compassion or forbearance shown especially to an offender or one subject to one’s power; also: lenient or compassionate treatment”.
+Marriage is a sacred union between two people, often marked by a strong commitment to love and support one another.

 Defining mercy

-Mercy can be defined as compassion or forgiveness that is shown towards someone, despite the fact that they may deserve punishment or have caused pain.
-It is an act of kindness that often comes after a difficult period in a relationship, such as a dating breakup or a divorce.
+Mercy can be defined as compassion or forgiveness that is shown towards someone, even though they may deserve punishment or have caused pain.
+It is an act of kindness that often follows a difficult period in a relationship, such as a breakup or divorce.
 In marriage, mercy is essential to creating a strong relationship between two people.
-It is an important part of allowing both partners to learn from their mistakes, make up for wrongdoings, and ultimately keep the relationship healthy and functioning.
-Mercy should be given with understanding and empathy, and not with judgement or expectations.
-When practiced properly, it allows both parties in a marriage to express forgiveness and understanding towards each other, and make progress in the relationship.
+It is an integral part of allowing both partners to learn from their mistakes, make amends for wrongdoings, and ultimately maintain a healthy and functioning relationship.
+Mercy should be given with understanding and empathy, rather than judgment or expectations.
+When practised correctly, it allows both parties in a marriage to express forgiveness and understanding towards each other and make progress in the relationship.

 What mercy looks like in a marriage relationship

-Mercy is an essential ingredient in a healthy marriage.
+Mercy is a vital component in a healthy marriage.
 The presence of mercy can be felt in many ways in a marriage relationship, from the way a couple interacts when they are dating to the way they handle a potential breakup or divorce.

-When times get tough in a marriage, such as during arguments or during the difficult decision to breakup or divorce, mercy can look like taking a step back to listen instead of responding in anger.
+When times get tough in a marriage, such as during arguments or when making difficult decisions like breaking up or getting a divorce, mercy can look like taking a step back to listen instead of responding in anger.
 It means trying to understand why your partner feels the way they do, rather than just focusing on what they have done wrong.
 It also involves finding a way to resolve conflict that is fair for both parties, without resorting to aggression or insults.

-Mercy is not easy to show, especially when it comes to relationships and marriage.
-But it is something that is absolutely necessary in order to keep your marriage strong and ensure its longevity.
-Showing mercy to your partner when things get tough demonstrates respect and understanding, which are both key elements of any successful relationship.
+Mercy is not always easy to show, especially in relationships and marriage.
+However, it is essential to maintain a strong marriage and ensure its longevity.
+Showing mercy to your partner when things get tough demonstrates respect and understanding, both of which are key elements of any successful relationship.

 How to extend mercy to your spouse

 Mercy is an essential component in any marriage.
-It can be difficult to remember to extend mercy to your spouse, especially when life gets hard.
+It can be challenging to remember to extend mercy to your spouse, especially when life becomes difficult.
 However, the truth remains that extending mercy to your spouse can help heal a relationship and create lasting trust.
 Here are some tips on how to extend mercy to your spouse:

-1. Practice Forgiveness: Whether you are married, dating, or coming out of a breakup or divorce, it is important to practice forgiveness in order to extend mercy.
-Recognize that you and your partner are two distinct people who make mistakes, and offer forgiveness to your partner even when they make mistakes.
+1. Practice Forgiveness: Whether you are married, dating, or coming out of a breakup or divorce, it is essential to practice forgiveness to extend mercy.
+Please recognise that you and your partner are two distinct people who make mistakes, and offer forgiveness to your partner even when they make mistakes.

 2. Offer Kind Words: Kind words can be powerful in a relationship.
 Speak kindly and respectfully to your spouse, even in moments of disagreement or anger.
 Choose words that build your spouse up and show them that you care.